atg25/portfolio/docs/03-color-system.md

-# Color Psychology System
+# Color Psychology System: The Everyman AI Consultancy

 ## Scientific Foundation

 Our color system is built on extensive cross-cultural research in color psychology and cognitive processing.
-Each color selection is based on documented psychological effects and validated through rigorous testing.
+Each color selection is based on documented psychological effects and validated through rigorous testing, with a focus on creating a sense of trust, comfort, and belonging for everyone.

 ### Primary Color Palette

-#### Core Blue (Trust & Competence)
+#### Core Blue (Trust & Approachability)

 ```typescript
 // Tailwind config
 colors: {